Volvo 164: History

-For 1975 (1976 in America and Japan) the 164 was replaced by the 264 which was powered by the PRV 2.7-liter V6 engine.

 Engine and powertrain

 The 164 was powered by a 3-litre overhead-valve B30 engine, a 6-cylinder derivative of the B20 4-cylinder engine that powered most other Volvo models.

 1969–1971 models were all equipped with dual Zenith Stromberg 175CD2SE constant-depression carburettors.
 In 1972, Bosch's first volume-production electronic fuel injection system, D-Jetronic, was offered as optional equipment.
 Carburettors were dropped and "D-Jet" became standard equipment for the 1974 model year.
 Cars equipped with the fuel injection were badged as 164E models, the "E" standing for einspritzung (German for "injection").
 Like other fuel-injected Volvos, the 164E models gave improved performance and driveability with less toxic exhaust than their carburettored counterparts.